Karou and Ouatagouna massacres

 On August 8, 2021, jihadist militants from Islamic State in the Greater Sahara (ISGS) launched simultaneous attacks on four villages in central Mali, killing over fifty-one civilians.

 Attack

 Around 6pm local time, over 80 ISGS militants stormed the four towns of Karou, Ouattagouna, Daouetegeft, and Dirga, all within a short distance of each other.
-The militants attacked on motorbikes, "as most victims were in front of their houses; others going to the mosque" according to local official Oumar Cisse.
+The militants fired guns while riding on motorbikes, "as most victims were in front of their houses; others going to the mosque" according to local official Oumar Cisse.
 According to eyewitnesses, ISGS went from house to house, rounding up all of the men and children, only sparing some women.
 Military officials stated that ISGS fighters massacred everyone, burning down homes and stealing cattle.
 Many of the dead were women and children.

 Malian military officials stated the attack was prompted because locals in the town had shared the locations of ISGS to the Malian military following recent humanitarian aid deliveries.